 History of KCC

-Kansas City Bible School, as it was called at the beginning, got its start in 1938 in the basement of the Church of God (Holiness) at 29th and Askew in Kansas City, Mo.
+Kansas City Bible College, as it was called at the beginning, got its start in 1938 in the Church of God (Holiness) at 29th and Askew in Kansas City, Mo.
 The founding president, Rev. A.C.
 Watkins, had long carried a desire to start a Bible college in the Kansas City area, and his church basement was the logical place to start.
 He rented nearby homes for dormitory space, and students came from across the Midwest and as far as Oregon to enroll in the new college and high school.

 After three years of operation and in need of a larger location, Kansas City Bible College purchased the 12-acre campus of the Uhls Sanitarium in southern Johnson County, Kan.
 The purchased property included six buildings, many of them connected by covered walkways, and because the sanitarium had long since been abandoned, the school moved quickly into its new home and soon changed its name to Kansas City College and Bible School.